heygrady/react-redux-notes/redux-sagas-todos.md

 }
 ```

 *Note:* The saga above is not quite right.
-A Saga should only dispatch actions.
-Don't worry, you likely won't need to chain results like this.
-It's just an example that looks similar to the generic examples above.
+Usually `put` doesn't yield a useful return value since it just dispathes an action.

 Here's some important notes about sagas: